How to Train a Pug

 Pugs are low-energy toy dogs that respond well to short, positive training sessions.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
+At 14-18 lbs and with a typical 13-15 yrs lifespan, the Pug rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 What sets the Pug apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Pug Training Challenges